olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 ## Sharing atomic blocks of information with conref

-When the **technical editor** wants to reuse **DITA XML** information blocks smaller than a section, he must share them at the level of *dita* content files and not in *ditamap* table of contents structures, thanks to the conref mechanism.
+When the **technical writer** wants to reuse **DITA XML** information blocks smaller than a section, he must share them at the level of *dita* content files and not in *ditamap* table of contents structures, thanks to the conref mechanism.

 The *conref* principle is simple: when a *conref* is mentioned at the level of a given XML node, all the content of the target node is replaced by the content of the source node.